Skip to main content

 • Torque (one’s ability to generate power with their own body movements)

-Perfect mechanics (maximum output with minimum input) – said another way, generating a lot of spin effortlessly.
+Perfect mechanics (maximum output with minimum input) – said another way, generating a lot of spin

 Understanding where exactly to make contact with the paddle on the ball: